Peter Rawlinson Award: 2010 award

 Won by the organization, Rising Tide for bringing public attention to the climate crisis after high-profile actions through activism.

 2008 award

-Won by Stephen Leonard, a environmental lawyer whose work focuses on litigating climate justice and environmental law reform.
+Won by Stephen Leonard, an environmental lawyer whose work focuses on litigating climate justice and environmental law reform.

 2007 award

 Won by Aboriginal activist and elder of the Arabunna nation, Kevin Buzzacott for two decades of work highlighting the impacts of uranium mining and promoting a nuclear free Australia.

 2006 award

 Won by Clive Crouch, a grassroots environmentalist from Nhill in Victoria, for his work promoting biodiversity in Victoria's Wimmera region over the last 30 years.

 2005 award

 Won by Louise Morris, who has spent a decade campaigning tirelessly against uranium mining and for forest protection in the South West of Western Australia to 2001, then in Tasmania.
 She is one of the Gunns 20 activists being sued by wood chipping and timber company Gunns Limited.